GrapheneOS/hardened_malloc/README.md

 - Use-after-free are deterministically detected until the freed slot goes through both the random and FIFO quarantines, gets allocated again, goes through both quarantines again and then finally gets allocated again for a 2nd time.
-  Since the default `0` tag isn't used, untagged memory can't access malloc allocations and vice versa, although it may make sense to reuse the default tag for free data to avoid reducing the possible random tags from 15 to 14, since freed data is always zeroed anyway.
+- Since the default `0` tag is reserved, untagged pointers can't access slab allocations and vice versa.

 Slab allocations are done in a statically reserved region for each size class and all metadata is in a statically reserved region, so interactions between